ltw-webdev-4/curriculum/designing-form-errors.md

   before: |
     We’re going to create a fairly basic, but decently accessible form with error messages.

-    Most forms really require Javascript to become fully functional & accessible.
-We are going to include a little bit of Javascript to help out but it’s only going to help hide/show the error messages.
+    Most forms really require JavaScript to become fully functional & accessible.
+We are going to include a little bit of JavaScript to help out but it’s only going to help hide/show the error messages.
   notes:
     - label: "Type it, type it real good"
       text: "Remember the purpose of this lesson is to type the code out yourself—build up that muscle memory in your fingers!"